Dale Hodges Park Overview

-Dale Hodges Park is a remarkable environmental art park in northwest Calgary that combines stormwater management with recreational spaces, including designated off-leash areas.
+Dale Hodges Park is a unique natural environment park in northwest Calgary, blending stormwater management with off-leash dog areas.

-Year-round accessibility and well-maintained pathways make it a popular destination for dog walking in all seasons.
+Open year-round, its maintained trails make it a favorite for dog walking in all seasons.

 - Type: Mixed-use park with designated off-leash areas